My Chef's Apron

 Notes

-Storage: they stay well for up to two weeks in the fridge in an airtight container or 3 months in the freezer.
-Let them sit on the counter for a bit after freezing, so they can soften before serving.
+Storage: They stay well for up to two weeks in the fridge in an airtight container or 3 months in the freezer.
+Let them sit on the counter for a bit after freezing so they can soften before serving.

-Nut-free: sunflower or tahini butter are great alternatives.
+Nut-free: Sunflower or tahini butter are great alternatives.

-Spices & flavors: change it up by using different spices like Dutch Speculoos, Chai, Pumpkin Pie spice, apple pie spice, or cacao or unsweetened cocoa powder for a more chocolatey taste (read energy ball variations in the post).
+Spices & flavors: Change it up by using different spices like Dutch Speculoos, Chai, Pumpkin Pie spice, apple pie spice, or cacao or unsweetened cocoa powder for a more chocolatey taste (read energy ball variations in the post).

-Nutritional information: calculated using almonds, cashews, and coconut oil.
+Nutritional information: Calculated using almonds, cashews, and coconut oil.

 Add your own private notes